 \subsection{Practical Relevance}

-By allowing the within-trial sample sizes to increase with the number of independent trials, our approach becomes more practically useful because we are allowed to use more within-trial estimators (e.g., asymptotically efficient but finite-sample biased estimators).
+By allowing the within-trial sample sizes to increase with the number of independent trials, our approach becomes more practically useful because we are allowed to use more within-trial estimators.
 However, this comes at the cost of requiring within-trial sample sizes to increase sufficiently fast as a function of $N$.
-In realistic meta-analyses, $n$ tends to be very large relative to $N$; hence, this section's asymptotic regime seems reasonable.
+In most meta-analyses, $n$ is very large relative to $N$; hence, the asymptotic regime considered in this section is reasonable.
 Two caveats should be raised here, however.
-First, one should generally be mindful that our results are asymptotic (in the sense that $N \to \infty$) regardless of the asymptotic regime.
+First, all these results are asymptotic in the sense that $N \to \infty$ regardless of the asymptotic regime.
 When $N$ is small---as is almost always the case in a meta-analysis---one should interpret the results carefully.
-Second, when $n \not \gg N$, one should interpret the results with even more suspicion as the current asymptotic regime may not hold up very well.
+Second, when $n$ is not much larger than $N$, one should interpret the results with even more suspicion as the current asymptotic regime may not hold up very well.